 Botanical Name: Gleditsia triacanthos var. inermis ‘Impcole’

-‘Inermis’ is a thornless variety that is found growing naturally.
+Imperial® Honeylocust is a thornless variety that is found growing naturally.
 Most cultivated varieties are thornless as most consumers desire trees without thorns.
-The Imperial Honeylocust is one of the smaller honey locust cultivars available.
+This honeylocust is one of the smaller cultivars available.
 It grows to a height of 30-40 feet and has a spread of 25-35 feet.
 It is also an almost seedless variety and grows in a compact vase-shaped form with a flat top.

-The leaves of the Imperial Honeylocust are an attractive dark green and pinnately or bipinnately compound.
+The leaves of the Imperial® Honeylocust are an attractive dark green and pinnately or bipinnately compound.
 They are ovate in shape and grow to 0.5 to 1.5 inches long.
-These leaflets give the tree a beautiful fine texture.
-The Imperial Honeylocust puts on a brilliant yellow foliage display in the fall.
+These leaflets give the tree a beautiful fine texture and a brilliant yellow foliage display in the fall.

-The Imperial Honeylocust is not particular about the soil it grows in or its pH level.
+This cultivar is not particular about the soil it grows in or its pH level.
 It is tolerant of many different environmental conditions such as heat and wind.
-It has exceptional resistance to urban pollution, as well as drought conditions.
-This tree, therefore, thrives in city landscapes.
+It has exceptional resistance to urban pollution, as well as drought conditions, and thrives in city landscapes.
 It is also a deer resistant plant.
 It is, however, susceptible to branches breaking during ice storms.

 Height: 30-40 ft.